aya1101/Pieces-of-SIC2024/README.md

 # SAMSUNG INNOVATION CAMPUS (SIC - AI)
-Samsung Innovation Campus (SIC) is a global educational initiative by Samsung designed to equip learners with essential skills and knowledge in Artificial Intelligence (AI) aligned with the Fourth Industrial Revolution.
-The AI track covers foundational and advanced topics including mathematics for AI, Python programming, data preprocessing, machine learning, deep learning, and practical project development.
+As a student of the Samsung Innovation Campus (SIC), I have been participating in a global educational initiative by Samsung that aims to empower learners with essential skills in Artificial Intelligence (AI).
+The AI track I am following provides a comprehensive curriculum that includes both foundational and advanced topics such as mathematics for AI, Python programming, data preprocessing, machine learning, deep learning, and hands-on project development.

 This repository contains all coursework exercises as well as the capstone project completed during the program.